renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

    - The o/p attributes could be referred to by others.
 8. The mitigation & safety-checks have result-code and result-str.
 9. The published data per action is per this schema.
+10. Refer git repo for the final definitions.

+# Events reliability
+  - Events channel from Switch to the final consumer often has multiple hops and which increases the probability of loss.
+  - An event just published once has higher chance of getting lost.
+  - When an anomaly is detected and published, it is followed by heartbeat/safety-check/mitigation publishing.
+  - Each publishing carries its data and data of the preceding actions.
+  - Hence even if the external tool receives any one of the many, it gets the history of all preceding.
+  - When final anomaly-completed is published, it is repeated few times, as N times every 5 seconds.
+  - The completed anomaly event also carries the results from preceding safety-checks & mitigation actions.
+  - Only when events are missed for an extended period, an anomaly gets missed.
+  - Whenever a tool identifies an anomaly and attempt to mitigate, can query the switch cache to assess any actions by LoM.
+  - A tool that attempts to do any switch update is expected to disable all actions/mitigations to pause LoM while it is repairing/updating the switch.